-All children affected by child-on-child abuse will be supported by DSLs/the safeguarding team. and support from external agencies will be sought, as appropriate.
+All children affected by child-on-child abuse will be supported by DSLs/ the wider safeguarding team and support from external agencies will be sought, as appropriate.
 "Victims" will be reassured that they are being taken seriously and that they will be supported and kept safe.
-The school recognises that children with special educational needs and disabilities or certain health conditions can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children from the Inclusion team.
+The school recognises that children with special educational needs and disabilities or certain health conditions can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children through the inclusion team.